Tastyfruitloops/list-manager/README.md

 # The password for your PostgreSQL database.
 SPRING_DATASOURCE_PASSWORD=

 # The username for your PostgreSQL service.
 POSTGRES_USER=

 # The password for your PostgreSQL service.
-POSTGRES_PASSWORD`=
+POSTGRES_PASSWORD=

 # The URL of your API (locates in /frontend)
 VITE_API_URL=
 ```
 ## Installation
 1. Clone the repository
 2. Install the dependences using Maven and Yarn/npm
 3. Set the environment variables in the '.env' files.